nickmomrik/bluetooth-speaker-design/README.md

-# bluetooth-speaker-design
+# Bluetooth Speaker Design
-Sketchup files for various iterations of a bluetooth speaker design
+Sketchup files for various iterations of a bluetooth speaker design.